Unique ergodicity of the horocycle flow of a higher genus compact surface with no conjugate points and continuous Green bundles: Lift to the unit tangent bundle

-of $T^1M$ is nonempty and open because we are assuming the continuity of Green bundles.
-Moreover the tangent space to the stable (unstable) leaf $\fs(v)$ is the stable (unstable) Green subspace $G^s(v)$ at each point $v\in T^1 M$.
-As a consequence, the central stable leaf $\fcs(v)$ is transverse to the unstable leaf $\fu(v)$ at points $v\in R_1$.
-Fix $v\in R_1$, and consider a relatively compact neighbourhood $T$ of $v$ in $\fcs(v)\cap R_1$, so the unstable leaves are still transverse to $\fcs(v)$ at each point of $T$.
+of $T^1M$ is nonempty and open because we are assuming the continuity of the Green bundles.
+Moreover the tangent space to the stable (resp. unstable) leaf $\fs(v)$ is the stable (resp. unstable) Green subspace $G^s(v)$ at each point $v\in T^1 M$.
+As a consequence, the weak stable leaf $\fcs(v)$ is transverse to the unstable leaf $\fu(v)$ at points $v\in R_1$.
+Fix $v\in R_1$, and consider a relatively compact neighborhood $T$ of $v$ in $\fcs(v)\cap R_1$, so the unstable leaves are still transverse to $\fcs(v)$ at each point of $T$.

 The set $R_1$ does not contain vectors with nontrivial strips, so $\chi: R_1 \to \chi(R_1)$ is a homeomorphism as well as $\chi:T\to \chi(T)$.
 Since $T$ is a transversal of the horocyclic flow $h^L_t$ and $\bar{T}\subset R_1$, we can consider a flow box of the form $U=h^L_{(-\delta ,\delta)}(T)$ included in $R_1$.
 Now, $\chi(T)$ is relatively compact and with closure included in the open subset $\chi(U)$.
 There exists $\varepsilon>0$ such that $h_{(-\varepsilon,\varepsilon)}(\chi(T))$ is included in $\chi(U)$.
 It is straightforward to see that $h_{(-\varepsilon,\varepsilon)}(\chi(T))$ is a flow box with transversal $\chi(T)$ using the continuity of $h_t$.